Whenever you buy or sell something, you can leave Feedback about the transaction. Your buyer or seller can leave Feedback for you as well.

 Should I leave neutral or negative Feedback for a seller?

-Feedback comments become a permanent part of a seller’s record.
+Feedback comments become a permanent part of a seller's record.
 If you are a buyer, contact your seller to try to resolve any issues before leaving neutral or negative Feedback.
-Please make sure that your comments are fair, based in fact, and relate to the specific transaction for which you received the Feedback request.
+Please make sure that your comments are fair, based in fact and relate to the specific transaction for which you're leaving Feedback.

 Can I leave more detailed Feedback for a seller?

-As a buyer, you can rate your seller in 4 additional areas: item as described, communication, postage time, and postage and handling charges.
-These ratings do not count toward the seller’s Feedback score, and are anonymous.
+As a buyer, for most transactions you can rate your seller in up to four additional areas: item as described, communication, postage time, and postage and handling charges.
+These ratings do not count toward the seller's Feedback score.
 Learn more about providing detailed seller ratings.

 Detailed seller ratings from the same buyer are counted in the same way as Feedback.
-Only 1 per week is included in the seller's score.
+Only one per week is included in the seller's score.

 The fine print

-When a member is suspended, eBay may remove any neutral or negative Feedback left by that member. eBay will also remove Feedback left by a buyer when the buyer has an unpaid item recorded for that transaction.
+When a member is suspended due to a non-selling violation, eBay removes any neutral or negative Feedback left by that member.
+If a buyer doesn't pay for an item, eBay also removes Feedback left by a buyer when the buyer hasn't responded to an unpaid item case and has an unpaid item recorded for that transaction.